notaz/picodrive/README.md

 due to licensing issues.
 If you have legally obtained the sources, put them in the platform/common/helix directory.

-To compile the helix sources, set CROSS to your cross compiler prefix (e.g. arm-linux-gnueabi-) and LIBGCC to your cross compiler's libgcc.a (e.g. /usr/lib/gcc-cross/arm-linux-gnueabi/4.7/libgcc.a), and compile with
+To compile the helix sources, set CROSS_COMPILE to your cross compiler prefix (e.g. arm-linux-gnueabi-) and LIBGCC to your cross compiler's libgcc.a (e.g. /usr/lib/gcc-cross/arm-linux-gnueabi/4.7/libgcc.a), and compile with

-> make -C platform/common/helix CROSS=$CROSS LIBGCC=$LIBGCC
+> make -C platform/common/helix CROSS_COMPILE=$CROSS_COMPILE LIBGCC=$LIBGCC

-This will result in a shared library named ${CROSS}helix_mp3.so.
+This will result in a shared library named ${CROSS_COMPILE}helix_mp3.so.
 Copy this as libhelix.so to where the PicoDrive binary is on the target device.

 Also, the support for helix must be enabled in PicoDrive by compiling with